ironbar/orangutan/reports/01_Business_Understanding.md

 during the challenge I will have a better understanding of the project and with better information I could decide other actions not considered here.--->

+### Initial Plan

 1. Understand the challenge
 2. Design levels
+3. Baseline agent and submission
 3. Validation strategy
 4. Design agent
 5. Train
 6. Evaluate

+### Iterative plan

+Another option could be to approach the challenge as an iterative process.
+The syllabus could be approached category by category.
+Once we have train a model that is able to solve one category we can proceed to the next one.

+This could be a better choice than solving the challenge at once because there are many things to learn.
+If I had more experience I could try to design a ultimate model from scratch, but my experience with reinforcement learning is not that big.